davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 # TLS Certificate Negotiation

-This section defines the `trust_expressions` extension, which is sent in the ClientHello, CertificateRequest, and Certificate messages.
+This section defines the `trust_expressions` extension, which is sent in the ClientHello, CertificateRequest, and Certificate messages in TLS 1.3 or later.

 ## Trust Expressions